tabassumsarah/tabassumsarah.github.io/_posts/2017-04-25-elixir-camp.md

 <figure>
 <img alt="image test" src="{{ site.baseurl }}/resources/images/POC.jpg"/>
 <figcaption>
-<strong>Figure 1: </strong>Garret helped me to chalk out the structure of my module.
+<strong>Figure 4: </strong>Garret helped me to chalk out the structure of my module.
 </figcaption>
 </figure>

 I was all happy and feeling cofident that I might build something out of this event.
 But I forgot that I came from imperative programming background.
 My mind is too slow for picking things up in functionaly way!
 Anyway, I could finish just parsing my data file.
 But I am hopefull that I will finish the rest of the module soon.

 #### More Talks:
 In between couple of lighting talks happened.
-We got to know how anyone can compile 3 languages under same erlang vm.
+Egor, showed us how anyone can compile 3 languages under same erlang vm.
 Which was very cool.
 Also got to know about Flynn, a PaaS for deploying your app to production simply.

 Alexander Tsire gave a presentation on Production Maintenance for elixir.
 That was an interesting talk.
 He mentioned how his team struggle to debug and maintain code in the production.
-HIs talk was insightful.
-I am sure that will help others in terms of not to repeat same mistakes.
+His talk was insightful.
+I am sure, that will help others in terms of not to repeat same mistakes.

 Martin Stannard, gave us a introductory talk on GenServer.
 And slo gave us a live demo how to create one.
 I really enjoyed the presentation as I read about this earlier.
 So I easily could connect.

+There were couple of other talks but I was too tired after lunch and took a nap.

 #### Thats about it:

 This was my first code camp.
 I was feeling little bit anxious before I went there.
 Not being comfortable with the language and also did not know anyone prior to the event.
 Once I went there, I talked to many, made couple of friends.
-Had good food, campfire and most importantly I learnt something!
+Just getting outside of my comfort zone and making an effort to learn a completely new thing, it was a huge wiin-win for me.
+I had amazing time with good food, nice campfire and most importantly I came back with a basic knowledge of elixir, one of the coolest functional language of recent days!
+Woot!

 <figure>
 <img alt="image test" src="{{ site.baseurl }}/resources/images/firepit.jpg"/>